the-foundation/the-foundation.github.io/README.md

 #### Linux and Mac OS X

-Clone the repository, `cd` into the project directory and run:
+Clone the repository, and run the setup script:

-    script/setup
+    bin/setup

 This script will check your dependencies and walk you through the process to set up the site.
 It can safely be run multiple times.